francescapoli98/pattern-recognition-systems/README.md

 This repository stores the notebooks delivered for the midterms during the semester.
 ### Midterm 1
-- **Assignment 3:** plotting the spectogram of samples of different instruments from [the english Philarmonia dataset](https://philharmonia.co.uk/resources/sound-samples/) in order to  check if it is possible to recognize the different instruments by only looking at them.
+- **Assignment 3:** audio signal processing

+Plotting the spectogram of samples of different instruments from [the english Philarmonia dataset](https://philharmonia.co.uk/resources/sound-samples/) in order to  check if it is possible to recognize the different instruments by only looking at them.
 Developed using the [librosa](https://github.com/librosa/librosa) library.

 <!--### Midterm 2
 ### Midterm 3